iZettle/sdk-android/README.md

     .build()
 ```

-In the constructor builder you must provide the CardPayment retrieved from previous step
+In the constructor builder you must provide the CardPayment retrieved from previous step.

 Using the `put` method you can add whatever you want to this object, but keep in mind that the total data size (including key names) in this object can't be bigger than 4 kilobytes.
 You will get this reference back with transaction data and can always request it back from our servers.

 Then you need to start RefundsActivity.
-To do so you may use our helper which creates configured `Intent` object
+To do so you may use our helper which creates configured `Intent` object.
 ```kotlin
 val intent = RefundsActivity.IntentBuilder(cardPaymentPayload)
     // Refund amount in account currency